 Although designing is a huge part of the process, nothing is more important than how the design becomes reality.
 Construction documents are an accumulation of all the necessary plan sheets to effectively coordinate and build the proposed design, as well as for permit approval.
 Ease of construction, cost effectiveness, length of build, longevity, aesthetics, etc., are all affected by the quality, clarity, and precision of the construction documents.

 Most people will not recognize job quality until it’s too late, hence the need for plans that effectively and accurately detail method of construction.
 Saving money is a good thing, but if not done properly, will have negative results.
 I incorporate Value Engineering throughout the process, and this will always save money while producing a better quality product.
 I generate all details based on individual job, and avoid generic detailing.
 Building sections are generated using actual material dimensions and quality building techniques, and combine years of proven hands on framing techniques.
-Below are examples of construction documents of a Scottsdale home remodel.
+Below are examples of construction documents of residential home remodel and new build.